Interim remedies

 Jurisdiction/competent court

-Jurisdiction in interim remedy matters falls outside the scope of the Lugano/Brussels Conventions, and is thus governed by Norwegian domestic law.
+Jurisdiction in interim remedy matters falls outside the scope of the Lugano and Brussels Regulations, and is therefore governed by Norwegian domestic law.

-A petition for interim remedies may either be filed with the District Court in whose jurisdiction the respondent is domiciled or, alternatively, with the District Court in whose jurisdiction the asset to be targeted by the remedy is currently located or expected to arrive in the near future.
+A petition for an interim remedy may be filed with the District Court where the respondent is domiciled or, alternatively, with the District Court where the asset targeted by the remedy is currently located or is expected to arrive in the near future.

 Procedure

-Petitions for arrest or preliminary injunction shall be filed with the competent court.
-The court shall as a main rule conduct a an adversarial hearing before ruling on the petition.
-In matters of urgency the court may render a decision based on the applicant's submission alone (ex parte decision).
+Petitions for arrest or preliminary injunctions must be filed with the competent court.
+The court shall as a general rule conduct an adversarial hearing before ruling on the petition.
+In matters of urgency the court may render a decision based on the applicant's submissions alone (ex parte decision).
 The respondent may then request a subsequent hearing in which the court re-examines the matter.

-The hearing normally includes introductory statements from legal counsel, (limited) witness testimony and closing statements from legal counsel.
-Hearings normally have a duration of 1-5 days, depending on the complexity of the matter.
+The hearing normally includes introductory statements by counsel, limited witness testimony, and closing submissions by counsel.
+Hearings typically las 1–5 days, depending on the complexity of the matter.

-On average, a post-hearing decision is rendered within a few weeks of the petition being filed.
+On average, a post-hearing decision is handed down within a few weeks of the petition being filed.

-In complex matters, such as those pertaining to patent infringement and invalidation, the courts will occasionally decide that the interim remedy claim shall be adjudicated contemporaneously with the underlying claim before the District Court, in order to avoid having to hear more or less the same case twice.
-This is not an option if there is an urgent need for interim remedies.
+In complex matters, such as those pertaining to patent infringement and invalidation, the courts may decide to adjudicate the interim remedy contemporaneously with the underlying claim before the District Court to avoid hearing substantially the same case twice.
+This is not available where there is an urgent need for interim remedies.

-The decision takes effect and may be executed upon being rendered, irrespective of the right of appeal.
+The decision takes immediate effect and may be enforced upon being handed down, irrespective of the right of appeal.

 Avoidance and discharge of the interim remedy and to the right of appeal

-If deemed sufficient to safeguard the interests sought protected by the interim remedy, the respondent may avoid execution of the interim remedy by posting security for the petitioner's monetary interest in such remedy.
+If considered sufficient to safeguard the interests sought protected by the interim remedy, the respondent may avoid enforcement of the interim remedy by posting security for the petitioner's monetary interest in the remedy.
 Usually, security is posted by way of a bank guarantee.
-Adequate security is always sufficient to avoid arrest.
+Adequate security will always suffice to avoid arrest.

-The respondent may petition to have the interim remedy discharged by the Court by presenting new evidence showing that the basis for such remedy no longer applies.
+The respondent may applyh to have the interim remedy discharged by the court by presenting new evidence demonstrating that the basis for the remedy no longer applies.

-The court may also make the interim remedy conditional upon the petitioner instituting, by a certain time limit, legal proceedings to have the claim secured by the interim remedy adjudicated.
+The court may also make the interim remedy conditional upon the petitioner issuing legal proceedings within a specified time to have the claim secured by the interim remedy adjudicated.

-The District Court's decisions may be appealed and leave to appeal may only be denied if it is apparent that the appeal has no likelihood of being upheld.
-Normally, the appeal is decided on the basis of written submissions, without any oral hearing, but the appellate court may decide otherwise.
-An appeal does not have suspensive effect unless applied for by the appellant and deemed necessary by the court under a strict test.
+The district court's decisions may be appealed and leave to appeal may only be denied if it is apparent that the appeal has no realistic prospects of success.
+Normally, the appeal is decided on the basis of written submissions, without any oral hearing, although the appellate court may decide otherwise.
+An appeal does not have suspensive effect (a stay) unless the appelant applies for one and is granted by the court under a strict test.

-The appeal is normally decided within 2-4 months of the notice of appeal being filed.
+The appeal is normally decided within 2-4 months of the notice of appeal being lodged.

 Strict liability for loss caused by petitions without merit and security for such liability

-If an interim remedy is granted, but it is later found that the underlying claim secured by the measure was without merit, the petitioner carries a strict liability for the respondent's loss resulting from such remedy.
-In matters in which the remedy prevents the respondent from carrying out business activities, this liability may be substantial and should be carefully considered prior to petitioning for interim remedies.
+If an interim remedy is granted, but it is later found that the underlying claim secured by the measure was without merit, the petitioner bears a strict liability for the respondent's loss resulting from the remedy.
+In matters in which the remedy prevents the respondent from carrying out business activities, this liability may be substantial and should be carefully considered before petitioning for interim remedies.

-The court may, as a condition for granting the interim remedy, require the petitioner to post security, ordinarily in the form of a bank guarantee, for the petitioner's potential liability for the respondent’s loss resulting from such remedy.
+The court may, as a condition of granting the interim remedy, require the petitioner to post security, usually in the form of a bank guarantee, for the petitioner's potential liability for the respondent's loss arising from the remedy.

 Legal costs

-The ordinary rules on liability for legal costs apply, thus implying that the prevailing party will as a main rule recover its costs from the opponent.
-As the main rule is that a hearing shall be held before the court, the legal costs incurred in petitioning for interim remedies may be substantial.
+The ordinary rules on liability for legal costs apply, meaning that the prevailing party will as a general rule recover its costs from the opponent.
+As the general rule is that a hearing will be held before the court, the legal costs incurred in petitioning for interim remedies may be substantial.

 Consequences of noncompliance with interim remedies